Hungarian Grand Prix 2026

 How to Watch the Hungarian Grand Prix

-In the UK, the Hungarian Grand Prix is broadcast live on Sky Sports F1, with streaming available via Sky Go and NOW TV.
-The one-hour time difference means the race starts in the early afternoon UK time.
+In the UK, the Hungarian Grand Prix is broadcast live on Sky Sports F1, with streaming via Sky Go and NOW TV.
+Channel 4 provides highlights coverage.
+Hungary operates on Central European Summer Time (UTC+2), meaning the race starts in the early-to-mid afternoon in the UK — an ideal viewing time for British fans.

 Previous Winners